-Sir William Russell Flint, was born in Edinburgh on the fourth of April Eighteen eighty.
+Sir William Russell Flint, began life in Edinburgh on the fourth of April Eighteen eighty.

 His father Francis Wighton Flint, was a watercolourist and designer,

-1936 saw Russell Flint become the President of the Royal Society of Painters in Watercolour.
-Throughout the early 1940s, Russell and Sybil Flint went to live in Devon on a farm that reared poultry.
-Having served in the RAF, he was allowed to visit Devonport Dockyard,( of which a limited edition has been published, and was described as a masterpiece of perspective) and paint, whenever he wished.
+Russell Flint become the President of the Royal Society of Painters in Watercolour in 1936.
+Throughout the early 1940s, Russell and his wife Flint lived on a turkey farm in Devonin Devon.
+As a previous officer of the RAF, he was permitted to enter Devonport Dockyard,(a limited edition of this painting was released, and described as a masterpiece of perspective) and paint, at will.

-Sir William Russell Flint has given and continues to give great joy to many individuals across the world.
+Sir William Russell Flint's work has given and continues to give enormous pleasure to many admirers across the globe.

-His signedlimited editionprints and original paintings, have become extremely collectable, and his work enjoys a great following as some of the finest watercolour paintings in the world today.
+The signed limited edition prints and original paintings, have become very collectable, and his paintings have a great following and are known as some of the finest watercolour paintings in the world today.

-He was a much liked architectural, watercolour artist, who became known as the artist of the female form.In the art world,
+He was a much liked architectural, watercolour artist, who was most famous for his paintings of female nudes.In the art world,

 Russell Flint was a revered by his colleagues.
 His father was an industrial artist and as a boy he joined a lithographic company where he spent six years learning about the printing industry and the many different techniques used.
 Russell Flint was born in Edinburgh, Scotland in eighteen hundred and eighty, his gift for painting was soon impressing both his fellow artists and the general public.